babel/babel/CONTRIBUTING.md

 }
 ```

-> Note that VSCode breakpoints will not work properly.
+> Note that VS Code IDE based breakpoints will not work properly.
 The native `debugger` statement must be used.

 To include the changes, we have to make sure to build Babel: